NiekSchlepers/taggrs/README.md

 # Taggrs Data Tag

-Data Tag developed for sending requests from GTM Web Container to GTM Server Side Container [Data client](https://github.com/stape-io/data-client).
+Data Tag developed for sending requests from GTM Web Container to GTM Server Side Container [Data client].

 With the help of Data Tag, you can send any information from the Web Containers to the Server Containers.